bitcriminals/bitcriminals.github.io/writeups/_tryhackme/vulnnet-node.md

 ![](/images/MaskdMafia/node7.png)

-So we go to the directory which has vulnnet-auto.timer and write the following to the files.
+So we go to the directory which has vulnnet-auto.timer and write the following to the files after stopping the vulnet-auto.timer.

 ```py
 echo '[Unit]